DreadPirateLynx/input-remapper-xautopresets/README.md

 The installer will copy all necessary files to their correct locations, and enable/start the required service

-It is safe to run `install` over a previously installed/currently running version
+It is safe to run `install` over any previously installed/currently running version.
+If an update is incompatible with previous configuration files, `install` will automatically import and convert them without modifying the original files.

 ## Usage
+### input-remapper-xautopresets

 Use `systemctl --user [enable|disable|restart|start|status|stop] input-remapper-xautopresets.service` to change service state

 Alternatively, `input-remapper-xautopresets` can be used directly as an interface for `systemctl`:
 ```
-input-remapper-xautopresets v0.9.7
+input-remapper-xautopresets v1.0.0
 Automatic input-remapper preset manager for systems with access to xdotools

 Valid options: